-Climbing and access information for this peak is found on page 351.
-The newest 7.5-minute quadrangle shows a spot elevation on the summit as 9,385.
-The National Geodetic Survey data sheet shows the elevation as 9,389.
-The benchmark (BM) does not have an elevation stamped on it.
-Peakbagger.com claims Black Peak is the high point of the Black Pine Mountains.
-However, ListsofJohn.com claims Black Pine Peak is the highest.
+Climbing and access information for this peak is on Page 351 of the book.
+The newest 7.5-minute quadrangle shows a spot elevation on the summit as 9,385 feet.
+The National Geodetic Survey data sheet shows the elevation as 9,389 feet.
+The USGS Benchmark does not have an elevation stamped on it.
+Peakbagger.com claims that Black Peak is the high point of the Black Pine Mountains.
+However, ListsofJohn.com claims that Black Pine Peak is the highest.

-Livingston Douglas reported that his altimeter reading agreed with the ListsofJohn.com, finding that Black Peak was lower than Black Pine Peak.
-This website will stick with the 9,385 feet figure for now because, simply put, the exact elevation of this peak is not clear from the conflicting data.
+Livingston Douglas provides detailed route descriptions for both the south ridge and the east ridge of Black Peak.
+He also describes the double-humped summit of Black Peak.
+Liv reports that his altimeter reading agrees with the LOJ website, finding that Black Peak is lower than Black Pine Peak.
+This website will stick with the 9,385-foot figure for now because, simply put, the exact elevation of this peak is not clear from the conflicting data.
 Updated November 2018

-Use this link to read about the Classic Black Pine Mountains Traverse
+Use this link to read about the Classic Black Pine Mountains Traverse.

 2018 Update by Livingston Douglas

-Same as for the North Ridge of Peak 8376.
+Same as for the north ridge of Peak 8376

-South Ridge Route, Class 2
+South Ridge, Class 2

-East Ridge, Class 3 (Descent)
+East Ridge, Class 3

-Same as for the South Ridge Route, above.
+Same as for the south ridge

 From the summit of Black Peak (the south summit), descend the ridge on a dead east line.
 The upper section of the ridge is a combination of short scrub and loose gravel/scree with lots of sheep trails crossing the ridge.
-The scrub thickens and gets taller as you descend, so it gets tedious.
+The scrub thickens and gets taller as you descend so it gets tedious.
 But there are still gaps and sheep trails to help navigate through this unpleasant stuff.
 Just below Point 8370, there is a hidden, rocky buttress that requires Class 3 downclimbing of its ledges.
-The ledges have vegetation and loose gravel on them, so caution is advised here.
+The ledges have vegetation and loose gravel on them so caution is advised here.

 The terrain steepens as you approach the toe of the ridge and the canyon floor.
-For the final 50-100 feet of vertical descent, drop off the left (northwest) side of the ridge into a gully and you will almost immediately reach Pole Canyon Road.
+For the final 50-100 feet of vertical descent, drop off the left/northwest side of the ridge into a gully and you will almost immediately reach Pole Canyon Road.
 Follow the road northeast then east back to the lovely meadow where you are parked and/or camped.